 It’s not a feature-packed watch in terms of sports, but it does have sports profiles for all your general activities.
 Although you won’t get advanced metrics, you’ll be able to track your heart rate, blood oxygen saturation, stress, and Body Battery energy.

 - No advanced sport metrics

-It’s also waterproof to 150 meters, and can work in temperatures as low as -22℉ for up to 21 hours in full GPS mode!
+The Vertix is waterproof to 100 meters, and can work in temperatures as low as -22℉ and up to 122℉!

 Even if you’re not traversing tundras or climbing mountains, you can use the COROS Training feature to create your own workouts or choose a workout recommended by a professional.